habitat-nature/2023_HAB_CoulAgri/README.md

 **CoulAgri_priorisation.zip** : Prioritization results.
 The different criteria used in the prioritizations are mentioned in Metadonnees.pdf.
 We didn't use the same criteria for every study regions.
 Example : There were no occurrences of forest threatened species in Saguenay Lac-Saint-Jean, so we didn't include this criteria in the priorization.

 **Metadonnees.pdf** : Pdf containing columns description of CoulAgri_adminRegion.zip and CoulAgri_coulees.zip files.

+**recommandations.xlsx** :  Document containing udifferent practices that can be used in agricultural wastelands in order to promote the presence of certain rural or forest species.
+The species selected for this literature review were deemed to be priorities in the St. Lawrence Lowlands by our ECCC collaborators.

 *Note that not all file columns are displayed in the map.*